-The University of Minnesota Children’s Literature Research Collections includes the personal working papers of many, many authors.
+The University of Minnesota Anderson Library Kerlan Collection of Children’s Literature includes the personal working papers of many, many authors.
 A visit to this library allows you the rare chance to basically look at an author’s “secret notebook” and see the steps involved in writing a book.

 At the University of Minnesota Anderson Library, I really enjoyed reading Kate DiCamillo’s letters to and from her editor and the drafts and rewrites of her bestselling book Because of Winn-Dixie.
 When I looked over Wanda Ga’g‘s papers, I was able to hold her hand-drawn doodles and sketches in my hands.
 I also read letters she wrote to her sister Flavia and found out that “Flops” was her nickname for her.
 This was fun to see because someone in my family has the same nickname.

-Go to https://www.lib.umn.edu/circ/, click on the link to the Kerlan Collection on the left, and then go to the bottom of the page and click on the Kerlan Collection Finding Aids in order to scroll through a list of authors to see which authors’ papers are housed at the University of Minnesota.
-The library is open to the public but you have to plan your visit in advance by contacting the library and requesting which author’s papers you would like to view.
-You would also need to register as a researcher at the time of your visit.
+Go to https://www.lib.umn.edu/circ, click on the link to the Kerlan Collection on the left, and then go to the bottom of the page and click on the Kerlan Collection Finding Aids in order to scroll through a list of authors to see which authors’ papers are housed at the University of Minnesota.
+The library is open to the public, but plan your visit in advance by contacting the library and requesting which author’s papers you would like to view.
+You will also need to register as a researcher at the time of your visit.

 Who Can Participate?

 You don’t have to be an adult to do all this.
-If you’re a kid, they will most likely ask you to bring a parent or guardian into the research area with you.
-You’ll also be given a pair of white cotton gloves to wear while you handle these one-of-a-kind, historical papers.
+Children are welcome if they have adult supervision.
+You’ll be given a pair of white cotton gloves to wear while you handle these one-of-a-kind, historical papers.